 Value: * * *

 It’s a simple product leading me to think they could probably be a bit cheaper.
 If you only need one, price isn’t much of an issue.
 If you wanted more, it could get costly.
-That said, the company is veteran-owned and the magnets are American-made…that’s worth the price of admission to me.
+That said, the company is veteran-owned and the magnets are Made in America … that’s worth the price of admission to me.